CentroDL/godot/w09/d03/instructor/luhn_algorithm/luhn.md

 #### Directions

+1. From within the `luhn_algorithm` directory, run the provided tests using the `rspec` command.
-Write a class `Luhn`, and define a class method `valid?` that takes an integer and returns either true or false, depending on whether the number is valid.
-The specs are written for you so make them pass!
+2. Within [`lib/luhn.rb`](lib/luhn.rb), define a class `Luhn`.
+Provide `Luhn` with a class method `valid?` that takes an integer and returns either true or false, depending on whether the number is valid according to the algorithm.

 For your reference:
 * 1234567890123456 is not valid